Content

 Text

-This award celebrates individuals that have encouraged and supported others to use technology or digital tools and techniques to:
+We are interested in hearing about individuals at a Hospice UK member organisation that have encouraged and supported others to use technology or digital tools and techniques to:

 • Identify or better understand and/or solve a problem (or be progressing towards solving a problem).